Boobir Dam

-Management
+Overview

 The dam is owned and managed by the South Burnett Regional Council (until 2008, by Nanango Shire Council) to provide a safe, reliable water supply for Blackbutt.
-At present, tourist facilities are not provided and the road into the dam is locked.
+Tourist facilities are not provided and the road into the dam is locked.

-Drought

 During the early 2000s drought, Boobir Creek Dam ran nearly dry, and Nanango Shire Council called for urgent tenders to complete a pipeline from Wivenhoe Dam.
-The project was altered after years of good, flooding rain in 2008, 2010/11 and 2013.
+The project was haltered after years of good, flooding rain due to the state-wide storms in 2008, the floods in 2011, and Cyclone Oswald in 2013.